-During the year ended May 31, 2022, the Corporation issued common shares ("Shares") as follows:
+During the year ended May 31, 2023, the Corporation issued common shares ("Shares") as follows:

-- On May 24, 2022, the Corporation completed the first tranche of a non-brokered private placement of 46,269,134 units at a price of \$0.11 per unit for gross proceeds of \$5,089,605 ("Private Placement").
-Each unit consists of one common share in the capital of the Corporation and one-half of one common share purchase warrant ("Unit").
-Each warrant entitles the holder to purchase one additional Share at a price of \$0.20 per Share for a period of two years from closing of the Private Placement ("Warrant").
-The Corporation may accelerate the expiry of the Warrants in the event that for any ten consecutive trading days the closing price of the Shares is greater than \$0.30.
-The Corporation paid aggregate finder's fees of \$265,190 and issued 2,410,823 finder's warrants in connection with the first tranche of the Private Placement.
-Each Finder's Warrant is exercisable to purchase one Share at a price of \$0.20 per Share for a period of two years from closing of the Private Placement.
-The broker warrants were valued at \$111,636 using the Black-Sholes option pricing model. - Subsequent to May 31, 2022, on June 21, 2022, the Corporation completed the second and final tranche of its private placement for 10,470,451 units of the Corporation at a price of \$0.11 per Unit for gross proceeds of \$1,151,750.
+• On June 21, 2022, the Corporation completed the second and final tranche of a private placement of 10,470,451 units of the Corporation at a price of \$0.11 per Unit for gross proceeds of \$1,151,750.
 During the year ended May 31, 2022, \$60,280 has been received and recorded as subscriptions received.
 Each Unit consists of one common share in the capital of the Corporation and one-half of one common share purchase warrant.
-Each Warrant entitles the holder to purchase one additional Share at a price of \$0.20 per Share for a period of two years from closing of the Private Placement.
+Each Warrant entitles the holder to purchase one additional Share at a price of \$0.20 per Share for a period of two years from closing of the private placement.
 The Corporation may accelerate the expiry of the Warrants in the event that for any ten consecutive trading days the closing price of the Shares is greater than \$0.30.
-The Corporation paid aggregate finder's fees of \$56,511 and issued 513,736 finder's warrants in connection with the second tranche of the Private Placement.
-Each Finder's Warrant is exercisable to purchase one additional Share at a price of \$0.20 per Share for a period of two years from closing of the Private Placement.
+The Corporation paid aggregate finder's fees of \$60,164 and issued 513,736 finder's warrants ("Finder's Warrants") in connection with the second tranche of the private placement.
+Each Finder's Warrant is exercisable to purchase one additional Share at a price of \$0.20 per Share for a period of two years from closing of the private placement.
+The Finder's Warrants were valued at \$26,644 using the Black-Sholes option pricing model.
 Combined with the first tranche that closed in May, the financing resulted in total gross proceeds of \$6,241,355.